FalsyB/Teleport/doc/MESSAGES.md

 When your Service class is created you need to create a custom Task to handle messages.
 The task should extends the `TeleportService.OnGetMessageTask`.
+Right now Teleport doesn't allow you to read the Payload passed into the Message but it is something I am considering to add in one of the next releases.

 >**Note:**
 >Remember that in Android a Task can be executed only once, then you need to recreate one if you plan to listen for
 >multiple messages.